Ladies and Gentlemen... Mr. Leonard Cohen: Themes

 The central themes of the documentary include fame, authorship, image, irony and artifice.
 Cohen himself comments multiple times on the artificial nature of documentary filmmaking and storytelling.
 Throughout the film Cohen is aware that he is on camera, and actively shaping his own image, along with the filmmakers.
 Cohen is in fact a collaborator in this artificial process to the extent that the film ends with a sort of postscript, where Cohen has been invited to watch the film in a screening room alongside Don Owen.
 Cohen remarks on the fraud of the camera crew showing him pretend to sleep.
 Cohen then discusses how strange it is that he let them film him in the bathtub.
 In the footage they watch, a naked Cohen writes "CAVEAT EMPTOR," Latin for "buyer beware" on the wall next to the bathtub.
 Cohen says "I had to act as a double agent... let the [audience] know that this is not entirely devoid of the con."
-Earlier, following his TV appearance with Pierre Burton, Owen asks Cohen what Burton wanted from him and Cohen replied "He wanted me to cut my con out...
+Earlier, following his TV appearance with Pierre Berton, Owen asks Cohen what Berton wanted from him and Cohen replied "He wanted me to cut my con out...
 What's the true story?
 Is wrestling really fixed?"

 Unlike contemporaneous Direct Cinema documentaries on similar subjects, most notably Lonely Boy, by Roman Kroitor and Wolf Koenig, Cohen is given licence to comment on the proceedings, as and even after they happen.
 Where in Lonely Boy Paul Anka is only the subject, and often the dupe, of Koenig and Kroitor's investigation of fame and artifice, in Ladies and Gentleman..., Cohen is in on the con as a collaborator and co-conspirator.
 To this end, Cohen is allowed to manufacture irony, along with the directors throughout the film, including as he watches himself fumble with horizontal blinds in his hotel room and comments ironically, "I was always good with my hands."